rockthejvm/rockthejvm-site/src/content/articles/all-the-joins-in-spark-dataframes.md

 ## Setup

-We use Spark 3.0.1, which you can [download](https://spark.apache.org/downloads.html) to your computer or set up manually as a library in a Scala & SBT project, with the following added to your build.sbt:
+We use Spark 3.0.1, which you can [download](https://spark.apache.org/downloads.html) to your computer or set up manually as a library in a Scala & sbt project, with the following added to your build.sbt:

 ```scala
 val sparkVersion = "3.0.1"